raghavdua1995/DNSlock/README.md

 `DNSlock --query` : Query if a domain is being blocked`

-Hosts file sources-
+Hosts file sources

 DNSlock's hosts file sources are mentioned in /etc/DNSlock/sources.list You can edit the file and add new sources using any text editor, we will be using nano editor in the following instructions:

-1) 'sudo nano /etc/DNSlock/sources.list' , Enter password if prompted.
+1) `sudo nano /etc/DNSlock/sources.list` , Enter password if prompted.
 2) Add link for the hosts file you want to add.
-3) 'DNSlock --update' , Update hosts file
+3) `DNSlock --update` , Update hosts file

 Uninstallation-